jhaak1/NGS/README.md

 # NGS
 This repository contains the following:
-1. A Python pipeline for calling variants from whole genome sequencing data.
+1. A Python pipeline for calling variants from whole genome sequencing data (opt_pipeline.py).
-2. A workflow for analyzing bulk RNA-seq data.
+2. A workflow for analyzing bulk RNA-seq data (RNA_seq_Workflow.pdf).
-3. A screenshot of a BAM file (from the RNA-seq workflow) being viewed in IGV.
+3. A screenshot of a BAM file (from the RNA-seq workflow) being viewed in IGV (igv_brain1.png).
-4. A heatmap from the hisat2 portion of the bulk RNA-seq workflow.
+4. A heatmap from the hisat2 portion of the bulk RNA-seq workflow (hisat2_heatmap.pdf).
-5. A heatmap from the salmon portion of the bulk RNA-seq workflow.
+5. A heatmap from the salmon portion of the bulk RNA-seq workflow (salmon_heatmap.pdf).

 WHOLE GENOME SEQUENCING VARIANT CALLING PIPELINE